awslabs/aiops-modules/modules/fmops/sagemaker-jumpstart-fm-endpoint/README.md

 - `vpc-id` - VPC id
 - `subnet-ids` - VPC subnet ids
 - `endpoint-name` - name of te endpoint. `{project}-{deloyment}-{module}` by default.
+- `permissions-boundary-name`: IAM Policy Name to attach to all roles as permissions boundary.
+Empty by default.

 ### Module Metadata Outputs